FlexRank: Nested Low-Rank Knowledge Decomposition for Adaptive Model Deployment: Related Work

-To the best of our knowledge, \tool is the first work that attempts to design flexible models at scale by operating at the factorized space.
-This way, not only can we extract different submodels of varying footprints for downstream adaptation or efficient deployment, but they can also be deployed for adaptive computation on demand.
+To the best of our knowledge, \tool is the first work to lay the theoretical foundation for nested submodel training and to obtain flexible models at scale by operating in the factorized space.